Hashimoto’s: Your Body Is Not Supposed To Destroy Itself Right?

 Glad to find your site.
 Going for sonogram on thyroid to rule out cancer.
 Doc dropped ball

-5. blank Aracelly Acosta says
+5. Aracelly Acosta says

 I was diagnosed with hypothyroidism as a teenager only to find out in my 20’s that it was caused by Hashimoto’s thyroidits and I went euthyroid and taken off medication.
 I always had to deal with fatigue and muscle weakness but my levels every year kept coming back normal.
 I was so tired with constant fatigue that I decided to change my primary care physician so I can have someone look at it with a new pair of eyes.
 Since I told her I had Hashimoto’s she ordered a thyroid sonogram and I had a multinodular thyroid and a big mass that looked suspicious.
 A biopsy determined that I had a follicular lesion and further biopsy could not rule out the possibility of thyroid cancer so they sent for genetic testing.
 I always say listen your body.

-6. blank Cari barb says
+6. Cari barb says

 Do thyroid disorders increase miscarriage early on or all throughout the pregnancy.
 I believe my daughter may have an undiagnosed thyroid condition and she 27 years old and is 33 weeks pregnant.
 As her mom I just found out I may have hashimottis with no symptoms.
 She’s had symptoms since 7th grade.
 Never diagnosed.
 Is she at risk for stillbirth with undiagnosed thyroid issues?